quantbo/Lincoln-2nd-Inaugural/zowie.md

 The Cold plums.
 The Hot tamales.

-TTTTTTThe Everything is the the.
+The Everything is the the.
+ABC.